sanowl/My-notes-on-Geometrical-deformation-of-brane-matter-field-within-f-R-Q-P-gravity/notes.md

     $$

 - **Mass Gap and Continuum**:
-  - The spectrum includes a mass gap and a continuum of KK modes, affecting the phenomenology of fermion interactions.
+  - The spectrum includes a mass gap and a continuum of KK modes, influencing the phenomenology of fermion interactions.

 **Graphical Representation**: